Nigar1209/berlin-poi-osm-pipeline/museums_galleries/sources/README.md

 ### 🧼 Data Cleaning
 - Replaced all missing values with `NaN`
+- Normalized the street name
 - Converted all text fields to lowercase to prevent duplication due to case differences
 - Dropped temporary columns: `geometry`, `districts`
 - Verified and corrected data types
 - Removed duplicate rows
+- Remove the row if the artwork_name is missing
 - Reordered columns to match the ERD schema

 - Save public_artwork_listings.csv to source folder